Convex-Dev/design/papers/glossary.md

 ## Memory

-Memory in Convex is the amount of on-chain storage allocated as part of the Global State.
-At any point in time, it is possible to efficiently calculate the total Memory usage of any Convex Data Object (including the Global State itself).
+Memory in Convex is a second native cryptocurrency (in addition to Convex Coins) that can be used to purchase on-chain storage capacity.

+Users need to buy Memory if they want to execute transactions that increase the size of the State.
+USers get a refund if they execute Transactions that reduce the size of the State - creating a good  incentive to use on-chain resources efficiently.

 ## Memory Accounting